thehyve/transmart-core/README.md

 install target will run into problems when attempting to create the tablespaces.
-If the user PostgreSQL runs as and the user running the targets are not the same AND the tablespace directories do not already exist, then manual intervention is necessary for creating all the tablespaces' directories and assigning them the correct owner.
+If the user PostgreSQL runs as and the user running the targets are not the same AND the tablespace directories do not already exist, then manual intervention is necessary for creating all the tablespace directories and assigning them the correct owner.

 ### Oracle-specific notes